We recommend these Linux distributions.

 Run Chainer with Docker¶

-We provide the official Docker image.
+We are providing the official Docker image.
 Use nvidia-docker command to run Chainer image with GPU.
 You can login to the environment with bash, and run the Python interpreter:

 $ nvidia-docker run -it chainer/chainer /bin/bash